halilduygulu/cassandra-tools/README.md

 Other common tasks will be changing yaml files or cassandra-env settings for testing different GC combinations.
 For that you would make your changes, save the files and run

     fab -u ubuntu  configs:config=c4-highperf

+You can also use the free form cmd task.
+For example, want to see all the java versions across your cluster?

+    fab -u ubuntu cmd:config=c4-highperf,cmd="java -version 2>&1 | grep version  | awk '{print \$NF}'"

 Running Stress
 --------